Charities that run coat donation drives are bracing themselves for rising demand as the cost of living crisis bites. Image: HandsOn London

 There are tons of people doing good across the UK with national initiatives and local grassroots projects up and running all over the country.

-Now in its fourth winter, Take One Leave One is returning in 2021 with the same simple concept that made it such a hit last year.
+Now in its fifth winter, Take One Leave One is returning in 2022 with the same simple concept that made it such a hit in previous years.

 Founded by investigative journalist and campaigner Stefan Simanowitz, the idea involves leaving a rail out on the street for people to hang up their coat and for others in need to come and pick one out.

-Simanowitz is set to hold a launch for this year’s initiative next month.
+Simanowitz is set to hold a launch for this year’s initiative on December 13.

-He told The Big Issue anyone can set up a Take One Leave One rail in their area simply by putting out a rail and putting up a sign.
-The campaigner can even send out a sign for a small fee.
+He previously told The Big Issue anyone can set up a Take One Leave One rail in their area simply by putting out a rail and putting up a sign.
+Then it’s simply a case of sharing your location on Twitter and Instagram using the hashtag #TOLO alongside your city/town.
+Simanowitz can even send out a sign for a small fee.

 ”This is a really simple, scalable, sticky idea.
 And what happens with a sticky idea is it can grow very quickly.
 Really anyone can do it,” said Simanowitz.